ethereum/ethereum-org/views/content/greeter.md

     var greeter2 = eth.contract([{constant:false,inputs:[],name:'kill',outputs:[],type:'function'},{constant:true,inputs:[],name:'greet',outputs:[{name:'',type:'string'}],type:'function'},{inputs:[{name:'_greeting',type:'string'}],type:'constructor'}]).at('greeterAddress');

-Of course, `greeterAddress` must be replaced with your contract's _unique_ address.
+Replace _greeterAddress_ with your contract's address.

+**Tip: if the solidity compiler isn't properly installed in your machine, you can get the ABI from the online compiler.
+To do so, use the code below carefully replacing _greeterCompiled.greeter.info.abiDefinition_  with the abi from your compiler.**

 #### Cleaning up after yourself: